rich-p-rich/english-tutor-django-p4/README.md

 Following the mobile-first approach of the Code Institute, as well as the educational purpose of the website itself, I have tried to keep the design and layout of this project as simple as possible.

 ## Design
 Some basic research showed me that educational or language learning-related websites utilise a mix of whites and blues / greens, e.g. [Grammarly](https://www.grammarly.com/), [the DeepL Translator](https://www.deepl.com/en/translator), and [DuoLingo](https://www.duolingo.com/learn).
-Related websites like [ChatGPT](https://chatgpt.com/) and [Google Translate](https://translate.google.com/?sl=de&tl=en&op=translate) follow a similar aesthetic, and this [Verpex Blog](https://verpex.com/blog/website-tips/best-color-combinations-for-educational-websites#) was very informative on the subject.
+Websites like [ChatGPT](https://chatgpt.com/) and [Google Translate](https://translate.google.com/?sl=de&tl=en&op=translate) follow a similar aesthetic, and this [Verpex Blog](https://verpex.com/blog/website-tips/best-color-combinations-for-educational-websites#) was very informative on the subject.

-I therefore settled on a fairly muted mix of whites and blues to minimise distraction from the educational content, and to strike a professional tone with my audience.
+I therefore settled on a fairly muted mix of whites and blues to minimise distraction from the educational content, and to strike a fairly professional tone with my audience.
 Duolingo is notably different in that it utilises a range of symbols and stickers to liven up progress, but in order to get my MVP ready for submission by the set deadline, I decided against adapting this much more challenging approach as it would require not only significantly better coding skills, but I suspect extensive market research and analysis of on-site user behaviour!

 I have included a more detailed PDF of the different wireframes I planned out with Balsamiq in my read-me_images folder.
 Here are the two main ones: